reactuate/reactuate/README.md

     })
 ```

-Lets put this entire example together for the sample, exporting `reducer` (the naming is important) and the action creator.
-Did you notice we avoided creating
-the whole layer of 'constants'?
+Lets put this entire example together for the sample, exporting the domain.
+Did you notice we avoided creating the whole layer of 'constants'?

 <!--+ [Domain example]() -->
 ```js